github/developer.github.com/content/v3/oauth.md

 Use [Basic Authentication](/v3/auth#basic-authentication) to create an OAuth2 token using the [interface below](/v3/oauth/#create-a-new-authorization).
 With this technique, a username and password need not be stored permanently, and the user can revoke access at any time.
-Make sure to understand the section on [working with two factor authentication](/v3/auth/#working-with-two-factor-authentication) if you or your users have this feature enabled.
+Make sure to understand the section on [working with two-factor authentication](/v3/auth/#working-with-two-factor-authentication) if you or your users have this feature enabled.